Norah1216/assignment4_template_34795596/README.md

 Table 5: Modelled unemployment rate (percentage) for years 2017–2023 Table 61: Average life satisfaction score (scale 0–10) for years 2017–2023

-Data Characteristics: These indicators are derived from sample surveys (not a full census).
-The unemployment rates are modelled estimates from survey data, and life satisfaction scores come from a well-being survey.
-As such, values are estimates subject to sampling variability (they are not exact counts).
-In this project, geographic boundary shapefiles were not downloaded manually, but rather accessed directly within R using the `giscoR` package (via `gisco_get_nuts()` with `nuts_level = 1`) to retrieve the UK’s national-level administrative boundaries (England, Scotland, Wales, and Northern Ireland).
-These shapefiles are publicly provided by Eurostat and licensed for free academic use.
+Data Characteristics: These indicators are derived from ONS’s regularly published sample-based data and modelled estimates.
 License: All data is published under the Open Government Licence v3.0 (OGL), allowing free use with attribution.

 Contains public sector information licensed under the Open Government Licence v3.0. © Crown copyright 2017-2022, Office for National Statistics.

 <a href="https://www.nationalarchives.gov.uk/doc/open-government-licence/"><img src="/ogl-symbol-41px-retina-black.png" alt="Open Government Licence logo"/></a>

+Additionally, spatial data used for mapping was retrieved using the **giscoR** R package.
+This package provides access to Geographic Information System of the Commission (GISCO) datasets maintained by Eurostat.
+The data is open and publicly available, and the package is licensed under **GPL-3**.
+For more details, see: https://ropengov.github.io/giscoR/

 ## File Structure of This Dataset